LxttleSplat420/Vuetify-playground/README.md

 3) Add More types of components

 # Known bugs/ issues
 1) Webpage sometimes appears blank until refreshed.
+(Might have been caused by previous Hydration Errors, which should be now fixed:)
-2) The size panel opens and closes if the "Auto Width" or "Auto Height" checkbos is clicked.
+2) The size panel opens and closes if the "Auto Width" or "Auto Height" checkboxes are clicked.

 # Things to note after downloading project from gitHub
 After installing all the required setup Dependecies listed below, ensure that the "nuxt_modules" folder is in the main project directory.